perokvist/MicroServices.Lab.StarterKit/MicroService.Lab.StarterKit/readme.md

 ###Lab.Web

 The web project is responsible for hosting your endpoints.
 This might be HTTP Apis or plain HTML views to show service data.

+###Getting Started

+1. You need publishing info for your cloud service
+1.1 Create a cloud service
+1.2 Download publishing info
+1.3 Setup info for your project

+2. The Queue need a connection
+2.1 In setup, configure your connection

+3. Register the service
+3.1 In Setup you configure the registration